 And, with more and more Esports teams – from Team Heretics to OG and Alliance – all embracing the power of blockchain technology to help them monetize and engage with their fan bases, it’s time your team started taking digital collectibles seriously.

-As an experienced and reputable enterprise blockchain services provider, Protokol provides highly customizable NFT solutions for sports and Esports teams.
+As an experienced and reputable enterprise blockchain services provider, Protokol provides highly customizable NFT and sport token solutions for sports and Esports teams.
 From digital trading cards to fan tokens, we create bespoke NFT solutions to help your Esports team better engage and monetize your fanbase.

 All our solutions are easily integrated into your existing IT infrastructure and are highly scalable so that they can grow in line with your fan base and marketing initiatives.